datagouv/fr-format/CONTRIBUTING.md

 ## Improving and adding documentation

 All documentation files are located in [docs folder](./docs).\
-If your changes include complex logic or functionality, add clear and concise doc comments to explain them.
 Also, if you identify areas for improvement in the documentation, please contribute!

 ## Enhancing code